qiemem/ControlFlowExtension/README.md

 `cf:case-is <reporter task> <value> <reporter task or command task> <list of remaining cases>`

 `cf:case-is` allows you to write some common uses of `cf:case` in `cf:match` or `cf:matching` in a more concise, readable way.
-The given reporter task should be a relationship such `=`, `<`, or `member?`. `cf:case-is` then fills in the second argument of the task with the given value.
+The given reporter task should be a relationship such as `=`, `<`, or `member?`. `cf:case-is` then fills in the second argument of the task with the given value.
 This is much easier to understand in an example:

-This allows you to do things like the following:

 ```
 let x 5